What Is Pulse Sensor - Types and Its Applications

 Reflection Type

-This type of sensor produces infrared, red, or green light that is directed at the human body and then detects the light that is reflected off a phototransistor or photodiode.
+This type of heart rate sensor produces infrared, red, or green light that is directed at the human body and then detects the light that is reflected off a phototransistor or photodiode.
 Oxygenated hemoglobin, which is found in the arteries of humans, can absorb light.
 We can compute the pulse signal by identifying the blood flow rate that fluctuates at the precise moment that the heart begins to pump.
 To avoid an unstable operation, IR rays should be minimized in sunlight while measuring pulse wave signals using red or IR light.
 This is the case, so indoors or semi-indoors are used.
 A green-coloured source has a high rate of absorption within the hemoglobin and is used for pulse wave measurement.

-In other words, A photodiode or phototransistor is used to quantify the amount of light reflected by the body via reflection-type pulse sensors (Optical Sensors for Heart Rate Monitor), which produce infrared, red, or green light (550nm) in the direction of the body.
 We can measure the pulse wave signal by detecting the blood flow rate (change in blood vessel volume) that changes over time because of cardiac contractions because oxygenated hemoglobin, which is present in the blood of the arteries, has the property of absorbing incident light.

 Additionally, unlike with transmission-type pulse sensors, the range of eligible regions is not constrained because reflected light is detected.